kevburnsjr/batchy/README.md

 The throughput of APIs, web services and background workers can sometimes be improved by orders of magnitude through the introduction of artificial latency in support of concurrent batching.
 When latency and batch size are well tuned, the client may not even experience added latency in most cases.
-These efficiency improvements can improve service stability and total system throughput while lowering infrastructure costs.
+These efficiency improvements can result in increased service stability and total system throughput while lowering infrastructure costs.

 This is a general purpose library for concurrent batching of any sort of operation one might desire.
-It could be used to batch SQL inserts, API calls, disk writes, queue production, etc. The batcher hides asynchronous processing behind a syncronous interface.
+It could be used to batch SQL inserts, API calls, disk writes, queue messages, stream records, emails, etc. The batcher hides asynchronous processing behind a syncronous interface.

 ## How to use it